anonymous123-code/quilt-bisect/README.md

   - (todo) if you have an issue click the `Manual Issue` button, and select the issue you are having or create a new one
     - Note that it is recommended to keep the number of issues in one bisect down, and instead run multiples with previous fixes applied (todo: maybe remove this?)
 - (todo) once an issue is isolated, bisect will verify the solution(s) and continue bisecting the other issues
-- (todo) once bisect is done, it will provide a summary of issues and solutions encountered.
+- once bisect is done, it will provide a summary of issues and solutions encountered.
 Please treat those with care though, [due to the way bisect works](#loading-the-right-mod-set)

 ## How does it work
 ### Handling crashes